EnumOrdinal

 .buildOrThrow();

-Or if you need a stable number for serialisation, consider defining an explicit field on the enum instead:
+If you need a stable number for serialisation, consider defining an explicit field on the enum:

 enum MyStableEnum {